Randomness is valid at large numbers

-To rule out physical and mechanical aspects of tossed coins, we use an online virtual coin toss simulation application (http://www.virtualcointoss.com) with an ideal coin of zero thickness, where there is no bias between heads and tails, ensuring the equal probabilities for heads and tails.
+First, we conducted experiments for coin tossing.
+To rule out physical and mechanical aspects of tossed coins, we used an online virtual coin toss simulation application (http://www.virtualcointoss.com) with an ideal coin of zero thickness, where there is no bias between heads and tails, ensuring the equal probabilities for heads and tails.
 Our experiments with perfectly thin coins enable us to consider only the statistical features of the coin-tossing problems.
-We actually conducted all five experiments as illustrated in Fig.~\ref{fig:1}(b).
-For each experiment, we counted the relative frequency of heads, denoted $f_{i} = n_{i}/N$ where $n_{i}$ is the frequency of heads and $N$ is the total number of tosses.
-Different experiments are illustrated by different colors.
-As seen here, the relative frequency of heads gradually approach to the ultimately expected value for heads, i.e., Prob(heads) = 50$\%$ [toward the dashed line] as the total number of tosses increase, although all individual curves are different in shape.

-Here we analyze the range of frequency of heads and tails for each experiment [Fig.~\ref{fig:1}(c)], denoted $R = n_{i}^{max} {-} n_{i}^{min}$, which is the value between the maximum frequency and the minimum frequency.
-In statistics, it is known well that the range tends to be larger, the large the size of the sample.
-The average value for the range of frequency in tossed coins shows that $R$ increases with $N$ by a power-law scaling as $R \sim N^{\alpha}$ where $\alpha \approx 0.4$ (the error bars come from the standard errors).

-Finally, we obtain the range of the relative frequency between heads and tails for each experiment, denoted $R/N = f_{i}^{max} {-} f_{i}^{min}$.
-From a power-law scaling of $R \sim N^{\alpha}$, we expect a simple relation as $R/N \sim N^{\beta}$, where $\beta = \alpha {-} 1$.
-In fact, we obtain $\beta = {-}0.6237$ ($\pm$0.0272) for coin tossing (the error bars come from the standard errors) as illustrated in Fig.~\ref{fig:3}(a).
-This analysis clearly shows Prob(heads) = Prob(tails) = 50$\%$ by $R/N \rightarrow 0$ at $N \rightarrow \infty$, indicating statistical evidence of randomness for coin tossing at large numbers, consist with a common belief about coin tossing \cite{Hayes}.
+We carried out separately five experiments.
+The frequency of heads ($n_{H}$) or tails ($n_{T}$) for each experiment was recorded with the number of tosses ($N$) (equally the size of the sample).
+The relative frequencies ($f_{H} = n_{H}/N$ or $f_{T} = n_{T}/N$ for heads or tails), the range of frequency [$R = (n_{i}^{max} {-} n_{i}^{min})$ where $i =$ heads or tails], and the range of relative frequency [$R/N = (n_{i}^{max} {-} n_{i}^{min})/N$] were summarized in the supplementary tables S1$\sim$S5.
+Each of experiments was illustrated by different colors.